In mid-2020, Barclaycard started sending a letter to some customers saying where they may have had raised their credit limit too high.

 What happens to your credit record

 This depends on what your account currently shows.
-If you aren’t sure, check it now, see the best free ways to check your credit records.
+If you aren’t sure, check it now, see the best ways to check your credit records.

 If your account balance is being written off, the debt will be marked on your credit record as closed and partially settled, with a balance of zero: